efrecon/machinery/README.md

 Swarm](https://docs.docker.com/swarm/) and
 [Compose](https://docs.docker.com/compose/) integration.
-It will automatically arrange for the created virtual machines to join the swarm cluster, generate the token as needed or even schedule several compose projects to be run on the cluster. `machinery` can automatically bring up specific project files onto machines that it controls. `machinery` is able to substitute the value of local environment variables in the compose project files before bringing the components up.
+It will automatically arrange for the created virtual machines to join the swarm cluster, generate the token as needed or even manage the life-cycle of several compose projects to be run on the cluster. `machinery` can automatically bring up specific project files onto machines that it controls. `machinery` is able to substitute the value of local environment variables in the compose project files before bringing the components up.
 Together with conventions for the dynamic construction of network-related environment variables, this provides for a simple mechanism for service discovery.

 In short `machinery` provides you with an at-a-glance view of your whole cluster, from all the (virtual) machines that build it up, to all the components